Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2025/breaking-highload-orderbook.md

 If you're not familiar with [HighLoad](https://highload.fun), it's a site where you _join the community of the best software engineers and write the fastest code._ Think of it like kaggle but optimizing for speed and not accuracy.
-Matt Stuchlik had some good explainer articles [here][2] and [here][3] on how to approach and solve these problems.
+While documentation regarding the site is sparse, Matt Stuchlik had previously written some notes on how to approach and solve the [parse integers][2] and [count uint8][3] challenges.
 These are very good articles.
 I got my start to solving these problems from them.
 If you completely understand and break down the ideas implemented in them, you can easily break into the top 20 in every challenge.

-By now I've tackled enough challenges to have a playbook ready to approach new problems, which roughly goes somewhat like this
+By now I've tackled enough challenges to have a playbook ready to approach new problems, which goes like this:

-1. Create an input generator
+1. Create an input generator.
+For _most_ problems taking random bytes, this is just `openssl rand 250000000 > input.bin`.
+For problems taking ASCII input, more care is needed.
-2. Create a candidate solution.
-The first solution will be really simple, and will mostly just be mmap'ing the input and doing a first-pass naive algorithm.
+2. Create a baseline.
+This should be really simple, i.e. just mmap the input and implement the most naive algorithm you can think of.
-3. Throw new ideas
+3. Come up with new ideas to implement.
+This can be done qualitatively, by trying to write a faster implementation that uses SIMD, or quantitatively by using tools (perf, processor trace, uICA etc)
-3. Profile this first pass to find hotspots.
-In most cases you're memory bound, so
+4. Implement the idea and create a new submission.
-4. If profiling yields no results, analyse with uICA
+5. If you're #1 on the leaderboard or out of energy and ideas, take a break and move on to a new problem.
+If not, go back to step 3.

-5. If uICA yiel
+Coming back to [this][4] challenge in particular, we have three main types of book updates:

-4. If you're not #1, go back
+1. Inserts - add an offer to the orderbook, at a given price and size

-Coming back to this challenge, we have three main oeprations:
+2. Deletes - delete the nth order in the book.
+The ordering is according to [price-time priority][5]

-1. Inserts
+3. Buys - lift n lots from the orderbook.

-2. Deletes
+We need to process 1 million updates, and then lift 1000 lots from whatever orders are left.
+Seems simple enough to implement, and very reminiscent of the [QuantCup challenge][6] from roughly 15 years ago.

-3. Buys
+## The Turn

-the first thing I had to worry about was creating the input generator.
+The first thing I had to worry about was creating the input generator.
 For this, I needed to know the range each of those four values could take, and the rough distribution of these operations.
-Highload lets you print to stderr and will show you the first 1000ish lines, so printing summary statistics for the input is okay.
+Highload lets you print to stderr and will show you the first 1000ish lines, so printing summary statistics for the input is doable.
 It was easy to make counters for each value tracking the max and min and printing them out.
 I didn't need more specific information, such as the histogram etc.

 The final interesting statistics I got were as follows:
 ```